Nivraj/aws-setup/README.md

 # aws-setup
-** download AWS CLI from the aws server
+## download AWS CLI from the aws server

+## To set the configuration for the first time.
+Run below command
+aws configure